socketsupply/components/components/input-checkbox/README.md

 # InputCheckbox

-The `InputCheckbox` is used to create a styled checkbox, with or without a label.
+`InputCheckbox` is used to create a styled checkbox, with or without a label.
 You can also create a custom checkbox using SVG icons.

 ## Demo